pinpox/robonet/README.md

 ```go
 func (kern *Kernel) Reflect()
 ```
+Reflect calculates the reflection of the kernel's volume

 #### func (*Kernel) SetAll

 ```go
 func (kern *Kernel) SetAll(v Volume)
 ```
+SetAll sets all values of the kernel's volume from another equal-sized volume

 #### func (*Kernel) SetAt

 ```go
 func (kern *Kernel) SetAt(r, c, d int, val float64)
 ```
+SetAt sets the value of the volume of the kernel at a given position

 #### func (*Kernel) Vol